 Fourth step: Scrub each pillow down.
 Do this the way you would normally scrub your ordinary clothes when you’re hand-washing them.

-Step five: Rinse the throw pillows through some cold water.
+Step five: Rinse the throw pillows with some cold water.
 Do this until the water is soap-free and clear.

 Step six: Do not expose your throw pillows under direct sunlight.
 The heat coming from the sun might end up being too intense.
 This might ruin your fabric, especially if they happen to be of the delicate kind.
 Hang them under a shaded shelter instead until all the water dries out.